tcj2001/bitunix-automated-crypto-trading/README.md

   - It allow to select how many auto trades you want to open at a time
   - CalculateStudy Function inside TickerManager.py (Interval class)
     - You can setup current_signal (BUY,SELL,HOLD) and signal_strength (numeric value) based on your strategy
-    - current_signal can be setup based on Moving Average, MACD, Bollinger Band or RSI
+    - current_signal can be setup based on Moving Average, MACD, Bollinger Band, RSI or close proximity to high or low of the candle
     - signal_strength can be setup based on number of consecutive green or red candles or any other strategy
   - AutoTradeProcess function inside BitunixSignal.py, you can setup your opening and closing trading strategy
-    - User interface will list the stocks in the signal windowwith BUY or SELL signal based on the descending value of signal_strength
+    - User interface will list the stocks in the signal window with BUY or SELL signal based on the descending value of signal_strength
     - you have the option to manually initiate a trade or let the auto trade process to initiate the trade on top row in the signal window
     - You can manually close the trade on the current positions window or let the auto trade process to close the trade based on following conditions:
+      - If the current open position reversed direction, it will close the trade
+      - If the trade is in profit and greater than the profit_amount , it will close the trade
       - If the trade is in profit and greater than the profit_amount , it will close the trade
       - If the trade is in loss and greater than the loss_amount , it will close the trade
       - If the orderis open for more than 1 minute, it will close the open orders